djcarrad/qcodes-elab/README.rst

 QCoDeS is a Python-based data acquisition framework developed by the Copenhagen / Delft / Sydney / Microsoft quantum computing consortium.
+This is NOT the main version.
+You can find that here: https://qcodes.github.io/

 The elab version was forked from version 0.1.11 of qcodes, and is designed to preserve key capabilites: